 A person expecting to see a Muslim alternative to Elizabeth is therefore going to be sorely disappointed.
 There certainly are Muslim girls who are just like Elizabeth and I have known some in my extended family.
 Westerners would be right to conclude that Islamic culture is inferior to Victorian Christianity if the best we had to offer were girls like Ayesha.
 As someone who has actually lived in a very Pride and Prejudice-like atmosphere in my Iranian-Kurdish culture, I find the culture represented in Ayesha, At Last highly inferior.

 Ayesha is not a very likable person either, at least not in the first half of the book.
 She breaks a ceramic mug and leaves it strewn all over the street, potentially damaging people’s car tires.
 She is irresponsible enough to leave a classroom unattended in order to hide herself in a bathroom stall to write poetry.
 At times she is as irresponsible and impulsive as a Western teenager.
-But I did grow to like her once I got over my disappointment and stopped to expect her to be a Muslim Elizabeth.
+But I did grow to like her once I got over my disappointment and stopped expecting her to be a Muslim Elizabeth.

 The male hero of the story, Mr. Darcy’s equivalent, is 26-year-old Khalid.
 But he is far more reminiscent of Mr. Collins in Pride and Prejudice than Darcy, at least in the first half of the book.
 I couldn’t help laughing when the author writes on page 141 that to Ayesha, Khalid was unlike any other man she had ever met.
 Are the choices of Indo-Pakistani girls living in the West so depressingly limited that Khalid should appear as anything but the most average Muslim male you can think of?

 Mr. Darcy’s trouble in Pride and Prejudice is that he has very strong opinions and is not shy to express them, causing people to view him as rude and heartless.
-Khalid’s trouble is quite the opposite; he has zero opinions of his own and insults people by expressing his opinions bluntly.
+Khalid’s trouble is quite the opposite; he has zero opinions of his own and insults people by parroting others’ opinions bluntly.
 He says “I’ve never had a girlfriend.
 How could I possibly know what I want in a wife?”
 He goes on to say that his mother can choose better for him.
 Even at the age of 15 none of my high school friends (who were good and dutiful Muslim boys) would have been so oblivious and immature to say something like that with seriousness.
 They would have gotten over this type of thinking in elementary school.
 What an insult to my high school friends!

 The biggest problem with the book is the dialog.
 There is no other way to express it: it is horrendous.
 The editor who allowed such dialog to go to publishing should find another job; it is as if she knew nothing of one of the most elementary points of novel-writing.
 To give an example: